WebFiori/docs/background-tasks.md

 ### Using the Class `AbstractJob`

-If the job that will be scheduled is simple, it is recomended to schedule it as closure.
-But if the job is complex, it is recomended to implement it as a class to make it easier when managing it.
-In order to implement a job as a class, the class [`AbstractJob`](https://webfiori.com/docs/webfiori/framework/cron/AbstractJob) must be extended.
+This method of implementing jobs should be used for complex jobs.
+In this approach, the class [`AbstractJob`](https://webfiori.com/docs/webfiori/framework/cron/AbstractJob) is extended and its abstract methods are implemented.

-As we have said before, this class has 4 abstract methods at which the developer can implement.
-The method [`AbstractJob::execute()`](https://webfiori.com/docs/webfiori/framework/cron/AbstractJob#execute) will contain the actual job code that will be executed when it is time to run the job.
+This class has 4 abstract methods at which the developer must implement.
+The method [`AbstractJob::execute()`](https://webfiori.com/docs/webfiori/framework/cron/AbstractJob#execute) will contain the actual job logic that will be executed.
 The method must return a boolean value or null.
 If the job successfully executed, it must return `true` or `null`.
 If the job fails, the method must return `false`.
 Note that if the method throws an exception or error while it executes, the job will be considered as failed.

 The method [`AbstractJob::onFail()`](https://webfiori.com/docs/webfiori/framework/cron/AbstractJob#onFail) can have a code that will be executed if the job has failed to complete successfully.
 For example, it can have a code that will notify system admins that a background job has failed.
 A job will be considered as a failed job in two cases.
 If the method [`AbstractJob::execute()`](https://webfiori.com/docs/webfiori/framework/cron/AbstractJob#execute) return `false` or when it throws an exception.